checkmarx-ts/checkmarx-github-action/README.md

 {{ secrets.CX_PASSWORD }}

+### Recommended Secrets:
+To avoid maximum confidentiality of user and server details you should use the following as Secrets:
+- cxServer: {{ secrets.CX_SERVER }}
+- cxUsername: {{ secrets.CX_USER }}
+- cxTeam: {{ secrets.CX_TEAM }}
+- cxPreset: {{ secrets.CX_PRESET }}

-# Notes:
+# Important Notes:

 - Make sure you do **Checkout** of the code, before Checkmarx Scan Step;

 - Project name will be always the name of the Repository concatenated with branch scanned.
-For example: "TestRepository-master"
+For example: "TestRepository-master".
+This is considered as Best Practice for naming convention when scanning from any Build Server.

+- If there is no project with same name in Checkmarx Server, a new project will be created automatically.

 - A proper Checkmarx queue, engine management and sizing should be performed, in order to guarantee pipeline gets feedback from Checkmarx ASAP, so a build could be break or an application could be released faster

-- If a build is break due to "cxHigh", "cxMedium", "cxLow" or "cxOsaHigh", "cxOSAMedium", "cxOSALow", is recommended to use Checkmarx Portal to revise results and mark them properly using "Confirmed" or "Not Exploitable" states.
-These thresholds only take into consideration results that are not marked as "Not Exploitable".
+- If a build is failing due to "cxHigh", "cxMedium", "cxLow" or "cxOsaHigh", "cxOSAMedium", "cxOSALow" thresholds, it is recommended to use Checkmarx Portal to revise results and mark them properly using "Confirmed" or "Not Exploitable" states.
+These thresholds only will take into consideration results that are not marked as "Not Exploitable".

+- Make sure, your Github action agents can connect to your Checkmarx Server first, before using this action.

 # Security: